 For instance, someone who marries a U.S. citizen and then files to adjust status but fails to convince U.S. Citizenship and Immigration Services (USCIS) that the marriage is not a fraud would likely be ordered to report for removal proceedings.
 Similarly, someone who applies for asylum and fails to convince USCIS that he or she fears persecution based on one of the recognized bases would be referred to immigration court.

-What's more, the Trump Administration has put pressure on immigration judges to hurry cases up, and many judges see their role as that of enforcer.
+What's more, many immigration judges see their role as that of enforcer.
 You can't choose your judge, and you might be assigned one who is entirely unsympathetic to your situation.
-The judge is allowed to deny your case for discretionary reasons, meaning because he or she didn't feel moved to grant it.
+The judge is allowed to deny your case for discretionary reasons, meaning because the judge simply didn't feel emotionally moved enough to grant it.

 Talk to an experienced attorney for a full analysis of your case's potential to win, any reasonable strategies that might help you apply for cancellation of removal, and an assessment of the risks if you lose your case and are ordered deported from the United States.